Golden Gaytime: Flavours

 Various flavours have been introduced, especially in the mid-2010s onwards, with some exclusive to particular stores (Krispy Kreme doughnut flavoured Golden Gaytime was initially released exclusively in Australian 7-Eleven stores).
 A plant-based version suitable for vegans was introduced in September 2022.
+Unlike most flavours, the plant-based option has remained a permanent fixture in their lineup.

 Advertising

 The company appears to embrace the camp name by retaining the tagline from the 1980s, "It's hard to have a Gaytime on your own".
+Footage from the 1980s commercials were reused in 2015 to celebrate the launch of the new flavours.
 The in-home boxes feature the words "4 delicious chances to have a gay time".
 Ads featuring the slogan also occasionally featured men who would accidentally get into risqué positions whilst trying to get a Gaytime.
 In 2009, Streets started re-airing a television commercial from the 1980s.

 Cultural impact

 The double meaning of the name is highlighted in The Bedroom Philosopher song "Golden Gaytime".

-In 2018, several Indonesians attempted to boycott Unilever over the product due to its name and the rainbow variant in 2017 that was released to support the LGBT community.
-Unilever Indonesia released a statement in support of the boycotters, but also pointing out that Gaytimes have never been sold in Indonesia.
+In 2018, several Indonesians attempted to boycott Unilever over the product due to its name and the rainbow variant that was released in 2017 to support the LGBT community.
+Unilever Indonesia released a statement in support of the boycotters, but also pointed out that Gaytimes have never been sold in Indonesia either.

 In early 2021, an online petition to change the product's name to something "less offensive" gained traction on social media.
-However, it was met with backlash by the general public, and Streets has stated that they won't change the product's name.
+However, it was met with backlash by the general public, including counterpetitions, and the original petition to rename was withdrawn.
+Streets has stated that they won't change the product's name.
 In the same year, the name of the product was criticised by a Muslim association in Malaysia.